klust/SupercomputersForStarters/docs/C02_Processors/C02_S11_Difference.md

 This shows that if your software or at least your workflow is not parallel, running on a supercomputer is a waste of money.
-Then there is no faster machine to run your application than a high-end gaming PC (though you can omit the expensive graphics card as your software will probably not be able to use that one properly either).
+Then there is no faster machine to run your single-threaded application than a high-end gaming PC (though you can omit the expensive graphics card as your software will probably not be able to use that one properly either).
 And incidentally, these PC's also tend to have disk storage that is way faster than a supercomputer can offer for disk access patterns with lots of small random reads,